The New Results-Oriented Workplace

 Is this fair?
 Of course not.
 But the results-oriented economy has no feelings and reality can be pretty harsh.

-For as long as I’ve been in the working world (which is almost 20 years now), software development and IT-related jobs have been at the top of the list of professions with the best job prospects in the future.
-For those of us in IT, this is fantastic!
+For as long as I’ve been in the working world (which is almost 20 years now), software development an related jobs have been at the top of the list of professions with the best job prospects in the future.
+For those of us in these jobs, this is fantastic!
 We can just sit back and coast to the finish with our ever-increasing salaries and job opportunities, right?
 Wrong.

 The world is not done changing, and the industrial revolutions are coming at us exponentially fast.
 Many people call coding the new blue-collar work — it’s the low-level work that is done by millions to build our value factories (systems and applications).
 Could something make that blue-collar work obsolete?
 (You could argue that this already happens, just look at the turnover in JavaScript frameworks every 5 years.
 I remember when I thought Silverlight was going to be the future.)

 Many Americans are being forced to reinvent themselves because their job went away.
-Why couldn’t this happen in IT as well?
-This is already happening, think of how many IT managers and developers with experience in outdated languages are out there struggling to find a job.
+Why couldn’t this happen in software engineering as well?
+This is already happening, think of how many engineering managers and developers with experience in outdated languages are out there struggling to find a job.

 What do we do about it?